 As mayor Archer promoted economic growth in the most impoverished areas of the city by persuading the federal government to make Detroit one of the first cities to receive federal Empowerment Zone status.
 He also initiated Detroit’s downtown “renaissance,” a controversial plan to develop the downtown area to lure businesses and residents back into the city.
 He also promoted new downtown stadiums for the Detroit Lions football team and the Detroit Tigers baseball team.

 Archer’s community development efforts brought him national attention and acclaim.
 He was appointed to a position on the Board of Trustees of the U.S. Conference of Mayors and served twice as President of the organization.
 In 2002, one year after leaving office as Mayor of Detroit, Archer was elected President of the American Bar Association.
 He became the first African American to head the nation’s oldest and largest professional legal association.
-Archer is also a member of Sigma Pi Phi fraternity.
+Archer is also a member of Sigma Pi Phi and Alpha Phi Alpha Fraternities.